Home Entertainment Streaming is Eclipsing Legacy Behaviour of Consumers

 The 20,000 Foot View: Home entertainment primarily consisting of DVD, Blu-ray and Electronic sell-through (EST) was a necessary content delivery experience.
 It enabled the movie business to participate in the first stages of the shift to digital at the turn of this millennium.
 With the near mainstream adoption of streaming video on demand services built around a monthly paid subscription model, this consumer proposition is now being eclipsed by Subscription Video On Demand (SVOD) alternatives and we’re seeing younger demographics abandon the technologies underpinning home entertainment.

-- Only XXX of consumers prefer to pay to download films in order to own a personal copy of the XXX of consumers still prefer to buy DVDs or Blu-rays in order to own a personal copy of the XXX Century Fox has seen the most dramatic decline in home entertainment revenue
+- Only of consumers prefer to pay to download films in order to own a personal copy of the of consumers still prefer to buy DVDs or Blu-rays in order to own a personal copy of the Century Fox has seen the most dramatic decline in home entertainment revenue

 - Paramount (Viacom) has seen the smallest decline in home entertainment revenue